confluentinc/workshop-tableflow-databricks/labs/LAB7_clean_up/LAB7.md

 ### Confluent

-#### Remove Oracle XStream Connector
+#### Remove PostgreSQL CDC Connector

 1. Click on *Connectors* in the left sidebar
-2. Find your Oracle XStream CDC Source connector
+2. Find your PostgreSQL CDC Source connector
 3. Click on the connector name
 4. Click *Settings* → *Delete connector*
 5. Type the connector name to confirm deletion